快猫短视频

 Certain inherited metabolic diseases can lead to cirrhosis.

-People with hereditary hemochromatosis absorb too much iron from their food.
+For example, people with hereditary hemochromatosis absorb too much iron from their food.
 The iron settles in tissues throughout the body, including the liver.
 If enough iron builds up in the liver, it can lead to cirrhosis and liver cancer.

 Heavy alcohol use

-Alcohol abuse is a leading cause of cirrhosis in the US, which in turn is linked with an increased risk of liver cancer.
+Heavy alcohol use is a leading cause of cirrhosis in the US, which in turn is linked with an increased risk of liver cancer.

 Tobacco use